Gutter Downspout Calculator

 - Drainage area

-- The roof area that feeds the selected gutter run or downspout group.
+- The roof area that sends water to the selected gutter run.

 - Design rainfall intensity

-- The short-duration rainfall rate used for sizing, usually expressed in inches per hour or millimetres per hour.
+- The rainfall rate used for sizing, expressed as inches per hour or millimetres per hour.

 - Leader

-- The downspout path that carries water from the gutter outlet to discharge.
+- The downspout path that carries water from the gutter outlet toward discharge.

 - Safety factor